 - 1. There will be no televisions in classrooms. - 2.
 Screen time will be limited to 15 minutes for Head Start/Pre-K classrooms and be educational in nature. - a.
-Screen time may be extended if part of a child's telehealth IEP work. - 3.
-Screen time will not take place in Early Head Start classrooms unless a part of a child's telehealth IFSP work.
+Screen time may be extended if part of a child's telehealth IEP or medical model work. - 3.
+Screen time will not take place in Early Head Start classrooms unless a part of a child's telehealth IFSP or medical model work.